ethereum/go-ethereum/docs/developers/index.md

 Welcome to the Geth Developer docs!

 This section includes information for builders.
-If you are building decentralized apps on top of Geth, head to the `dapp-developer` docs.
-If you are developing Geth itself, explore the `geth-developer` docs.
+If you are building decentralized apps on top of Geth, head to the [Dapp developers](#dapp-developers) docs.
+If you are developing Geth itself, explore the [Geth developers](#geth-developers) docs.

 ## Dapp developers {#dapp-developers}